cllns/rbgen/README.md

 # RbGen

-RbGen is a Ruby class generator.
+RbGen is a Ruby file generator.

 ## Installation

-Add the following to your `Gemfile`:
+Add the following line to your `Gemfile`:

 ```bash
 gem "rbgen"